cedx/ngx-cookies/README.md

 }
 ```

-> The `Cookies` and `COOKIE_OPTIONS` providers are intended for the application root module only.
+> The `CookieModule` provider is intended for the application root module only.

-Then, they will be available in the constructor of the component classes:
+Then, it will be available in the constructor of the component classes:

 ```javascript
 import {Component} from '@angular/core';